Facebook pixel

 Let’s deal with the false assumption that there’s no alternative.
 Contrary to popular belief, there is another way.
 Your stock in time is no longer tied to the steno machine.
 And drawing from our experience that spans six decades and over 60,000 depositions, we’ve listened to our clients’ concerns and utilized our unique position as both a court reporting agency and a tech company to provide a service that empowers attorneys to break free from steno fatigue.
 That service is Readback, the first to offer Active Reporting.

 Readback is a remote service designed to address the problems of outdated steno reporting.
 Forget the two-week waiting period.
-Active Reporting provides certified transcripts in one business day, rough drafts in one hour, and access to near-time text in less than one minute during the proceeding.
+Active Reporting provides certified transcripts in one day, rough drafts in one hour, and access to near-time text in less than one minute during the proceeding.
 No need to retrace your steps after a weeks-long turnaround delay.
 Coming soon, Readback will offer live annotations, affording attorneys the opportunity to collaborate with co-counsel during the deposition.
 The best part?
 We provide this all to you at low flat rates.

 So why suffer steno for business as usual?